faze1096/Project1/README.md

 * What does Filebeat watch for?
   * Filebeat watches for
 Filebeat monitors the log files and locations that you specify and forwards them to Elasticsearch and Logstash for indexing.
-- _TODO: What does Metricbeat record?_
+* What does Metricbeat record?_
-Metricbeat records
+  * Metricbeat records
 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.